ukparliament/ontologies/procedure/maps/meta/design-notes/index.md

 	</tbody>
 </table>

-A decision step will output a route directly into a business step without any intervening logic, arithmetic or summation steps: these will never have an input with a value of ALLOWS.
+A decision step outputs a route either directly into a business step - without any intervening logic, arithmetic or summation steps - or into an OR step.

-A business step with an input value of TRUE is caused to happen.
-A business step with an input value of ALLOWS is allowed to happen.
-A business step with an input value of FALSE or UNTRAVERSABLE, is precluded.
+A route with a value of ALLOWS is not input into a NOT step, AND step, arithmetic step or summation step.

 ### Parse passes